 Understanding the role of the Federal Reserve in our economy and how it is funded is an important bit of learning.
 It explains how the Fed balances our money reserves, controls inflation, and stimulates the economy’s growth.
 Especially in the current economic climate in which inflation has been high and the effects of the global pandemic are still being felt, knowing how the Federal Reserve works can enhance your financial literacy.
 This in turn can help you better manage your own money.

 Another way to boost your money management can be to bank smarter with SoFi.
 When you open an online bank account with SoFi, you’ll enjoy perks that can help your money grow faster and streamline your life.
 For instance, your Checking and Savings account will let you spend and save, all from one convenient place.
-And when you open an account with direct deposit, you’ll earn an amazing 2.00% APY plus you’ll pay zero fees.
+And when you open an account with direct deposit, you’ll earn a competitive APY and pay zero fees.
 What’s more, eligible accounts can access their paycheck up to two days early.

 How does the Federal Reserve obtain money?

 If you’re wondering where does the Federal Reserve’s money come from, the answer isn’t from Congress, as many people might expect.
 Rather, the Fed makes money mainly through interest on government securities — such as U.S. Treasury securities, mortgage-backed securities, and government-sponsored enterprise (GSE) securities — that it bought on the open market.

 Who gives money to the Federal Reserve?